krzemienski/awesome-from-stars/README.md

 * [aertslab/install_aspera_connect](https://github.com/aertslab/install_aspera_connect): Install latest version of Aspera Connect and show example how to use it for downloading sequening data.
 * [ubports/installer-configs](https://github.com/ubports/installer-configs): Install configurations for the UBports Installer
 * [CristianCardosoA/installSwiftCentos](https://github.com/CristianCardosoA/installSwiftCentos): Script to install Swift on Linux
+* [instaloader/instaloader](https://github.com/instaloader/instaloader): Download pictures (or videos) along with their captions and other metadata from Instagram.
 * [rokudev/instant-resume](https://github.com/rokudev/instant-resume): Demonstrates how to implement Instant Resume in a channel
 * [alexmojaki/instant_api](https://github.com/alexmojaki/instant_api): Instantly create an HTTP API with automatic type conversions, JSON RPC, and a Swagger UI.
 Just add methods!
 * [instantbox/instantbox](https://github.com/instantbox/instantbox): 📦 Get a clean, ready-to-go Linux box in seconds.